 Graduates of MTSU teacher education programs certified to teach in Tennessee are eligible for certification reciprocity in many states.
 Reciprocity is not an automatic or complete transfer of certification, thus individuals should consult the Tennessee Department of Education (TDOE) site at https://www.tn.gov/education/licensing.html and the National Association of State Directors of Teacher Education and Certification (NASDTEC) site at https://www.nasdtec.net/page/Interstate as well as the US Department of Education state contacts site for information about any additional state requirements.

 Joan Boulware, Program Director

-The Department of Elementary and Special Education offers the Master of Education degree with a major in Literacy that leads to the Literacy endorsement, Reading Specialist, PreK-12.
+The Department of Elementary and Special Education offers the Master of Education degree with a major in Literacy online.
+The program leads to the Literacy endorsement, Reading Specialist, PreK-12.